mui/material-ui/docs/data/material/migration/migration-v4/v5-component-changes.md

   To get the same behavior as in v4, apply `defaultProps` in theme

   :::success
-  ✅ This is handled in [link-underline-hover codemod](#link-underline-hover), read the details before running this codemod.
+  ✅ This is handled in [link-underline-hover codemod](#link-underline-hover)—read the details before running this codemod.
   :::

   ```js